-- 1. Do not blame yourself.
-These crimes are never the victim's fault. - 2.
-It is recommended that you immediately go to the emergency room of a local hospital and contact local law enforcement, in addition to making a prompt complaint under this policy. - 3.
-Do everything possible to preserve evidence by making certain that the crime scene is not disturbed.
-Preservation of evidence may be necessary for proof of the crime or in obtaining a protection order. - 4.
-Should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed. - 5.
-Clothes should not be changed. - 6.
-Write down as much as you can remember about the circumstances, including description of assailant.
-Save any electronic communications with the assailant. - 7.
-It is also important to take steps to preserve evidence in the form of letters, emails, text messages, social media posts, etc. These types of evidence are valuable in all situations, and they may be the only types available in instances of stalking. - 8.
-Contact a trusted person, such as a friend or family member for support. - 9.
-When necessary, seek immediate medical attention at an area hospital and take a full change of clothing, including shoes, for use after a medical examination.
-Medical forensic examinations are completed at no cost to the survivor. - 10.
+- Do not blame yourself.
+These crimes are never the victim's fault. - Recommend you immediately go to the emergency room of a local hospital and contact local law enforcement, in addition to making a prompt complaint under thispolicy. - Do everything possible to preserve evidence by making certain that the crime scene is not disturbed.
+Preservation of evidence may be necessary for proof of the crime or in obtaining a protection order. - Should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed. - Clothes should not be changed. - Write down as much as you can remember about the circumstances, including description of assailant.
+Save any electronic communications with the assailant. - It is also important to take steps to preserve evidence in the form of letters, emails,text messages, social media posts, etc. These types of evidence are valuable in all situation, and they may be the only types available in instances of stalking. - Contact a trusted person, such as a friend or family member for support. - When necessary, seek immediate medical attention at an area hospital and take a fullchange of clothing, including shoes, for use after a medical examination.
+Medical forensic examinations are completed at no cost to the survivor.

 The nearest emergency department is:

+UnityPoint Methodist: 221 NE Glen Oak 309-672-4848

+Peoria, IL

+UnityPoint Proctor: 5409 N. Knoxville 309-691-1000

+Peoria, IL

+UnityPoint Pekin: 600 S. 13th Street 309-347-1151

+Pekin, IL

-Carle Health Methodist: 221 NE Glen Oak Peoria, IL 309-672-4848 Carle Health Proctor: 5409 N. Knoxville Peoria, IL 309-691-1000 Carle Health Pekin: 600 S. 13th Street Pekin, IL 309-347-1151 OSF St. Francis: 530 NE Glen Oak Peoria, IL 309-655-2000
+OSF St. Francis: 530 NE Glen Oak 309-655-2000

+Peoria, IL

-M. Confidential Reporting
+K. Confidential Reporting

-The College recognizes that individuals who feel they have been victims of Sexual Assault, Dating Violence, Domestic Violence, Stalking, or Discrimination may require time and support in considering whether or how to participate in any College or law enforcement process.
-The College also recognizes that individuals who have been accused of Sexual Assault, Dating Violence, Domestic Violence, Stalking, or Discrimination may also require support.
-There are confidential resources on campus and in the community available to any individual who needs support or assistance.
+The College recognizes that individuals who feel they have been victims of Sexual Assault, Dating Violence, Domestic Violence, or Stalking may require time and supportin considering whether or how to participate in any College or law enforcement process.
+The College also recognizes that individuals who have been accused of Sexual Assault, Dating Violence, Domestic Violence, or Stalking may also require support.
+There are confidential resources on campus and in the community available to any individual whoneeds support or assistance.